Affordable Housing - Supplementary Planning Guidance 2024

 The offsite provision should be secured by a Section 76 planning agreement.

-The justificatory text of Policy HOU5, states that “the delivery of affordable housing will be secured by way of a planning condition or a formal planning agreement between the Council and the developer” (Mid and East Antrim Borough Council LDP 2030 – Plan Strategy, paragraph 8.1.41 (page 175)).
+6.26 The justificatory text of Policy HOU5, states that “the delivery of affordable housing will be secured by way of a planning condition or a formal planning agreement between the Council and the developer” (Council's LDP 2030 – Plan Strategy, paragraph 8.1.41 (page 175)).

 It will ultimately be a matter for the Council at the development management stage to decide in the exercise of its judgement which mechanism(s) are more appropriate on the facts of a particular case.